wpmoore2/ACM-NCSU.github.io/about.md

 Our sponsors are incredible companies that provide resources to students and faculty to engage with industry, and our ACM/AITP chapter is very grateful!
 We'd specifically like to thank:
- - AirWatch
 - Applied Systems
- - Arista
- - Bronto
+- Dell EMC
- - Capital One
+- Dude Solutions
 - Eastman
- - Informatica
- - Pindrop
 - Premier
 - ROI Revolution
- - Vanguard
+- VMWare